 Secure Sockets Layer (SSL) Certificate

 One of the most basic security features of any website is an SSL certificate.
-An SSL certificate authenticates the identify of your website, letting visitors know your site is trusted.
+An SSL certificate authenticates the identity of your website, letting visitors know your site is trusted.
 It also encrypts sensitive data transmitted over your website such as payment information.

 Even if your website doesn’t transmit sensitive payment information, there is still good reason to ensure an SSL is installed.